 I couldn’t stay away from pomegranates for long, though.
 My next book brings me back to nonfiction and to my folkloric roots.
 Lucky in Love: Traditions, Customs, and Rituals to Personalize Your Wedding is a cross-cultural collection of rituals meant to bring luck to couples getting married.
 When I was the Executive Editor at Martha Stewart Weddings, I realized that every engaged couple wants two things: A personal, meaningful wedding celebration, and a lifetime of luck, love, and happiness.
 This book aims to help them achieve both, and is a resource for anyone mixing cultures at their wedding, seeking to make the day feel even more sacred and celebratory, or for folklore nerds like myself.
 (For your pomegranate fix, turn to page 136!)

-All along, I’ve been working as a freelance writer and editor, and I’m currently a contributing editor to Martha Stewart Living.
+All along, I’ve been working as a freelance writer and editor, and I’m currently the Articles Editor at O, the Oprah magazine.
 My articles have appeared on the covers of Travel+Leisure, T, Budget Travel, Town&Country Travel, and Real Simple, and I’ve contributed to The New York Times, Parade, The Wall Street Journal and The American Scholar.
 I’ve also been a writing instructor, teaching academic writing to first-year students at Columbia University, and leading travel-writing workshops for media professionals through Mediabistro.

 After fulfilling the predictions of Indian astrologer who told me I’d wed a “soft-hearted businessman” on 10.10.10, I bounced around Miami Beach and Nicaragua with my husband, Emilio, a Nicaraguan coffee trader.
 We’re now back in New York, where, together with our two Greekaraguan children, we bake a magic cake for luck every New Year’s Day.
 And at our 10.10.10 wedding reception on the Greek island of Corfu, the tables were decorated with pomegranates that Emilio and I picked in Lia, together with friends and family.